CommandDash/commanddash/vscode/README.md

 ## Contributing

 A coding assistant for all is best built when all of us contribute.
-You can make contributions to the VSCODE or IntelliJ extension or also to [CommandDash CLI](https://github.com/Welltested-AI/commanddash) shared between the extensions.
+You can make contributions to the VSCODE or IntelliJ extension or also to [agents engine](https://github.com/CommandDash/packages) shared between the extensions.

 ### Ways to contribute